Good-Ghosting/goodghosting-protocol-v1/README.md

 - On another terminal window (from the root of the project directory), run `truffle test --network local-polygon-vigil-fork` or `npm run test:fork:polygon:vigil`

+- For running the whitelisted contract tests, On another terminal window (from the root of the project directory), run `truffle test --network local-polygon-whitelisted-vigil-fork` or `npm run test:fork:polygon-whitelisted:vigil`

 ## Primary Contracts Overview
 * **[GoodGhosting](https://github.com/Good-Ghosting/goodghosting-smart-contracts/blob/master/contracts/GoodGhosting.sol)** is the game contract where whitelisted players cam join the game, make regular deposits and win, the external pool used for generating interest here is [Aave](https://aave.com/).